Skip to main content

 Bold Checkout is called Bold Cashier on Shopify.
 Bold Cashier is only available to merchants who installed the app prior to January 20, 2020.
 New enterprise customers can submit a request to Shopify to use Bold Cashier.
 Please reach out to our Partners Team for more information.

+1. If you are not using Spreedly as a payment gateway, you must submit a support request.
 Bold Checkout uses Spreedly to provide a test payment gateway.
-For most other gateways, including those in development mode, Bold Checkout requires that you provide a credit card to collect transaction fees.
+For most other gateways, including those in development mode, Bold Checkout requires that you provide a credit card.
+This card will not be charged when the store is in development mode.
+However, if your store will be used exclusively for development, submit a support request to request that the credit card requirement is waived for your store.

-If you create a password-protected development store on Shopify, you must also include the storefront password in your support request.
+2. If you create a password-protected development store on Shopify, you must also include the storefront password in your support request.
 Production stores do not require this step.

 Create an API access token